Roy Campanella (1969)

 Birthplace: Philadelphia, Pennsylvania

 Because his mother was African-American, Roy Campanella was barred from major league baseball until Jackie Robinson broke the color barrier in 1947.
 As a result, Campanella started his professional baseball career in the Negro Leagues in 1937 at the age of just 16.
-In 1942 and 1943, he played in the Mexican League.
-Three years later, he was in the Dodgers' organization, playing for two years with their minor league teams.
+He played in the Negro Leagues through 1945.
+In 1946 and 1947, he played with minor league teams.
+He signed with the Brooklyn Dodgers in 1948.

 Brooklyn Dodgers